AGameAnx/dok-repo/patches/jaraci.md

     * Power upgrades slightly more expensive in terms of CU
     * All carrier PDs reworked (more effective early, more effective vs armored units)
     * Khaaneph carrier armor increased
-    * Khaaneph PD and missile base range increased by quite a bit, but dps on level 1 and 0 weapon power levels is now weakest out of all carriers
+    * Khaaneph PD and missile base range increased by quite a bit, but DPS on level 1 and 0 weapon power levels is now weakest out of all carriers
 * Nukes have seen reworks for all carriers:
     * Cooldowns increased
     * High ground damage removed